conjectures-rdf/expressing-without-asserting-efficiency-assessment/README.md

 | Dn-Singleton      | Turtle            | Singleton properties        | yes             | 55,325,270           |

 <!-- TOC --><a name="example-output-rdf-files-out-of-handlebars-templates"></a>
-### Example output RDF files out of handlebars templates
+### Dataset Validation
-A conversion test has been run agaist the templates.
-In the folder ```conversion_test``` can be found input and output data.
-Each output RDF dataset has been validated with Apache Jena Fuseki.
-Below a summary for each dataset applied against each model:
+RDF datasets have been validated by uploading them in Triplestore.
+Below a summary for each dataset applied against each model in Jena Fuseki:

 | ** D1 **             | Upload time (ms) | Total Triples |  Query Time (ms) |  Query                                       | Queried Triples  |
 |----------------------|------------------|---------------|------------------|----------------------------------------------|------------------|